 This paper explores methods for the purpose of detecting and classifying lesions.
 The out comings of all the performance analytics reveals that suggested technique really competes with the existing DR analysis methods.
 A possible reason for this is the novelty in the design of lesion detection algorithms that integrates well with SVM classifier.
-As SVM being a supervised classifier the information.
+As SVM being a supervised classifier the drawback is the need for (manually) marked training information.
 But when working with autopsy relevant problems, performance is more important than time which is assured in our technique.
 Sturdiness and precision of the technique was calculated against ophthalmologist's hand-drawn ground-truth.
 All the results acquired are really motivating.
 As a scope for future work the method can be expanded using multiclass SVM's and including more number of feature set in order to decrease the chance of fatalness.